parker-hemphill/godaddy-dns-updater/README.md

 ## Docker-compose example
 * In this example I will be monitoring and updating **cool-site.example.com**, and checking for a change to DNS every 600 seconds (10 minutes)
   * **volumes** can be omitted or mapped somewhere such as a a folder under your home directory, simply change the *left* side to point to where you'd like to save DNS update logfiles
-* Change "TZ" to match your desired timezone.
+* Change "TIME_ZONE" to match your desired timezone.
 A vaild list can be found at https://www.wikiwand.com/en/List_of_tz_database_time_zones under the "TZ database name" column.
 Default is "America/New_York"
 ```
 #docker-compose.yaml
 version: "3"